Jameboyyy/Jameboyyy/README.md

 :wink: About Me

 Hello there!
 My name is James Daniel Cadavona.
-I am a 21 year old Front End Software Engineer studying at California State University, Fullerton.
-I am pursuing a B.S in Computer Science expected in May 2024.
+I am a 22 year old Front End Software Engineer studying at California State University, Fullerton.
+I will be graduating with a B.S in Computer Science in May 2024

 :computer: I enjoy creating modern websites and improving my skills as a UI/UX developer.
 I am looking forward to any opportunities.